jobovy/segueSelect/README.md

 The code can also determine the selection function for SEGUE K stars.
-However, the bright/faint boundary seems to move around for K stars as the survey progressed, so the default selection function fails to give a reasonable selection function for many plates.
+However, the bright/faint boundary seems to move around for K stars as the survey progressed (rather than stay constant at r=17.8 mag), so the default selection function fails to give a reasonable selection function for many plates.
 The K star selection function is still a work in progress, but determining the bright/faint boundary on a plate-by-plate basis seems to work for most plates.
 This can be done by using

-    selectionFunction= segueSelect(sample='K',sn=15,select='all',indiv_brightlims=True)
+    selectionFunction= segueSelect(sample='K',sn=15,select='program',indiv_brightlims=True)

 Again, testing of this selection function has been very limited, so use care when using the K stars.
+More details:

+    Iterating with Katie Schlesinger, I think I have mostly figured out the SEGUE K star selection function.
+It seems like there are ~40 plates for which the bright/faint boundary is not near 17.8 mag for the K stars, but near 16 or 17 mag instead.
+A practical way to deal with this is to set the bright/faint boundary for each plate pair at the brightest spectroscopic K star on the faint plate of the pair.
+This seems to give an acceptable model for the K star selection function for the 'program' stars (those stars with the K-star target bit set); it does not work so well for the sample of all spectroscopic objects with 0.55 < g-r < 0.75, as there are always some stars much brighter than the interface.
+It's unclear whether this is a documented feature of the target selection (I cannot find any mention of it in the SEGUE paper).